osigaud/osigaud.github.io/docs/bbrl_docs/notebooks/index.md

-# Notebook to learn using BBRL
+# Notebooks to learn how to use BBRL

 [Introduction: basic mechanism](./01-basic_concepts.student.ipynb)